Local Link Building: 12 Ways To Grow Your Search Presence and Build Your Brand

 The Local Pack is the set of three local businesses that appears in any local search, along with a map of their locations:

 Beneath the Local Pack, you’ll see local organic results.
-For example, when you search for “Washington DC pizza,” the local organic results bring up DC pizza places in the results, along with other relevant links like local guides and directories:
+For example, when you search for “Atlanta pizza,” the local organic results bring up Atlanta pizza places in the results, along with other relevant links like local guides and directories:

 Local organic results are largely based on on-page signals and link signals.
 That’s why it’s so critical to build strong local links if you want to grab a prime spot in local organic results.